TomNewbie/bus-system/documentation/api/bus_lines.md

 ### Parameters

-- id (path): ID of the bus line to retrieve.
+- id (string): ID of the bus line to retrieve.

 ### Response